jpd002/Play-/README.md

 # Play!

-Play! is an attempt to create a PlayStation 2 emulator for Windows, OS X, Android & iOS platforms.
+Play! is an attempt to create a PlayStation 2 emulator for Windows, macOS, UNIX, Android & iOS platforms.

 Ongoing compatibility list can be found here: [Compatibility List Wiki](https://github.com/jpd002/Play-/wiki/Compatible-games).